Learning from LoL (League of Legends) Certificate Expiration Incident: How AWS ACM Automatic Renewal Works

 Step 4: Link Certificate to API Gateway

-Open Custom domain names in the API Gateway console and press the Add domain name button.
+Open Custom domain names in the API Gateway console and click the Add domain name button.

 Step 5: Confirm Automatic Renewal Eligibility

-After linking to API Gateway, check the certificate in the ACM console and note the status change.
+After linking to API Gateway, check the certificate in the ACM console to see its status has changed.

 Renewal eligibility: Eligible